Policy Statement on Provider Access

 Governance handbook.
 Guidance outlining the roles and duties of school governors and academy trusts.

-statutory code which explains the duties of local authorities, health bodies, schools and colleges to provide for those with special educational needs under Part 3 of the Children and Families Act 2014.
+Special educational needs and disability code of practice: 0 to 25 years A statutory code which explains the duties of local authorities, health bodies, schools and colleges to provide for those with special educational needs under Part 3 of the Children and Families Act 2014.

 Participation of young people: education, employment or training.
 Statutory guidance for local authorities on their duties relating to the participation of young people in education, employment or training.